awsdocs/aws-php-developers-guide/doc_source/guide_credentials_provider.rst

     Credential providers are invoked every time an API operation is performed.
-    If loading credentials is an expensive task (e.g., loading from disk or a network resource), or if credentials are not cached by your provider, you should consider wrapping your credential provider in an ``Aws\Credentials\CredentialProvider::memoize`` function.
+    If loading credentials is an expensive task (e.g., loading from disk or a network resource), or if credentials are not cached by your provider, consider wrapping your credential provider in an ``Aws\Credentials\CredentialProvider::memoize`` function.
 The default
     credential provider used by the SDK is automatically memoized.